wwalexander/doddns/README.md

 in seconds, use the `interval` flag.
 For instance, if I wanted updates to occur every 10 minutes:

 `doduc-client -domain mywebsite.com -subdomain home -ip_server http://www.mywebsite.com:18768 -token token -interval 600`

-Similarly to the server, the client can be run in the background or with `nohup`.
+Similarly to the server, the client can be run in the background.
+If you are running the client on Windows, you can use the `Start-Process` cmdlet:

+`Start-Process doduc-client.exe -ArgumentList -domain, mywebsite.com, -subdomain, home, -ip-server, http://www.mywebsite.com:18768 -token token -WindowStyle Hidden`